EdmondCShaffer/Bamazon/README.md

 Vagrant
 ubuntu 14.04 server

-How to use
+How to use:
-Clone repo onto your local machine & open CLI of your choosing
+1. Clone repo onto your local machine & open CLI of your choosing

-enter the cloned repos directory directory
+2. Enter the cloned repos directory directory

-Run in vagrant (Virtual Machine)
+3. Run in vagrant (Virtual Machine)

 Install VAGRANT/Virtualbox